tudelft3d/website/projects/geobim-benchmark/task1.md

 	* export functionality

 	.
+  * Test with ***Savigliano.ifc*** data (this will test the software also with IFC 4 files):

+    * Import functionality
+	* Georeferencing information
+	* Semantics
+	* Geometry
+	* Model management (visualisation, editing, analysis, query)
+	* export functionality

+	.

   * Test with ***IFCgeometries.ifc*** data (this will allow an analytical test about the management of specific kinds of IFC geometries):

     * Import functionality
 	* Geometry
 	* export functionality

 	.

+  * Test with ***IFC4geometries.ifc*** data (this will allow an analytical test about the management of specific kinds of IFC geometries also in IFC 4):

+    * Import functionality
+	* Geometry
+	* export functionality
+	.

 * **Section 5** - *Finalisation* (participants can deliver eventual further information or comments, agree with the use of data and deliver the processed models, both in native formats and IFC, before submitting their results).

 Participants can have the overall in-sight into the task through the [word-format results template](https://www.dropbox.com/s/fwew88hwu0bihdj/Task%201%20%E2%80%93%20Support%20for%20IFC.docx?dl=0).

 It is **really recommended to have a look at the whole task before starting.**

-**Please note that it is not possible to modify the submitted answers.
+**!!
+Please note that it is not possible to modify the submitted answers.
 In case this is necessary, you can e-mail the organisers to report the needed changes.**

 ### Structure of the online results template